casukhelai/readme_generator/exREADME.md

   * [Question](#questions)

   ## Installation
-  sdf
+  npm i inquirer --save in node.js

   ## Usage
-  sd
+  This application is meant to be used as a template readme for your projects

   ## License

     This repository is under the [MIT](https://opensource.org/licenses/MIT).

   ## Contribution
-  fs
+  This is just a demo, no guidelines

   ## Testing
-  df
+  to set up testing, type node index.js in terminal

   ## Questions
-  If you have any further questions please contact me at [dsf](mailto:dsf).
+  If you have any further questions please contact me at [ishya.casukhelai@gmail.com](mailto:ishya.casukhelai@gmail.com).
 View more of my work at [undefined](https://github.com/undefined).